shukriadams/haku/README.md

  - From  /bower_components/haku copy package.json, grunfile.js & bower.json to your "MyHaku" folder.
  - Run "npm install" to install all required node packages.
  - Run "grunt init" to set everything else up
- - Serve haku from "MyHaku/src" with your favorite web server.
+ - Serve Haku from "MyHaku/src" with your favorite web server.

 Haku update